Google Maps CP allows to associate geolocation information to your posts and to integrate your blog with Google Maps in an easy and natural way.

 Google Maps has a wide range of settings to make your maps more versatile and adaptable.

-Note 1: To display all points that belong to a specific category, it is required to insert the following shortcode [codepeople-post-map cat="3"].
+Note 1: To display all points that belong to a specific category in the same Google Map, it is required to insert the following shortcode [codepeople-post-map cat="3"].
 The number 3 represent the category ID, replace this number by the corresponding category's ID.
-To insert the code directly in a template, the snippet of code is:
+To insert the code directly in a template, the snippet of code would be:

 <?php echo do_shortcode('[codepeople-post-map cat="3"]'); ?>

-Note 2: To display all points that belong to more than one category, separate the categories IDs with the comma symbol [codepeople-post-map cat="3,5"].
+Note 2: To display all points that belong to more than one category in a same Google Map, separate the categories IDs with the comma symbol [codepeople-post-map cat="3,5"].
 The numbers 3 y 5 are the categories IDs, replace these numbers by the corresponding categories IDs.
-To insert the code directly in a template, the snippet of code is:
+To insert the code directly in a template, the snippet of code would be:

 <?php echo do_shortcode('[codepeople-post-map cat="3,5"]'); ?>

-Note 3: To display all points in the website, use -1 as the category's ID: [codepeople-post-map cat="-1"] or for template.
+Note 3: To display all points defined in the website in a same Google Map, use -1 as the category's ID: [codepeople-post-map cat="-1"] or for template.

 If you prefer configure your map directly from the shortcode, then you must enter an attribute for each map feature to specify.
 For example:

 Very Important.
 Some of attributes are available only in the premium and developer versions of the plugin.